nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### 12. Add a Meal

 Adds a meal to the daily record of a specific date.
+If date is not specified, meal will be added to the current date.

 Command: `meal add /n MEAL_NAME /c CALORIES /t DATE`

+OR

+Command: `meal add /n MEAL_NAME /c CALORIES`

 Parameters:

 - `/n MEAL_NAME`: Name of the meal.
 - `/c CALORIES`: Number of calories in the meal.
-- `/t DATE`: Date in the format `dd-MM-yyyy`.
+- `/t DATE `_(optional)_: Date in the format `dd-MM-yyyy`.

 **Example**: `meal add /n Chicken_Breast /c 250 /t 30-10-2024`